tomBeach/blackjack/README.md

 ## blackjack

-For my friends and advisors, the design for this game has been controversial...
+From the beginning, the design for this game was controversial...
 "The design has nothing to do with the game itself..."
 "It's overly complicated..."
 "It's not responsive..."